adrenaline0206/bitcoin-web-wallet/README.md

 ④Before starting the server, Please match [mysqlConnection.js](https://github.com/adrenaline0206/bitcoinWebWallet/blob/master/mysqlConnection.js#L5) with your own DB setting.

-⑤Please start the server at npm start.
+⑤Start the server at npm start.

-⑥Please access localhost: 3000 with google chrome when accessing with the browser.
+⑥Access localhost: 3000 with google chrome when accessing with the browser.

 ## Environment
 ・node version V10.7.0